G4m4/openmini/README.md

 ==================================

 OpenMini is a modern C++ implementation of a Minimoog-like digital synthesizer.
-It aims at showing a simple, cross-platform yet efficient implementation of state of the art low-aliasing audio synthesis algorithms.
+It rely on the [SoundTailor library](https://github.com/G4m4/soundtailor) which provide a simple, cross-platform yet efficient implementation of state of the art low-aliasing audio synthesis algorithms.

 As its main goal is education, information sharing and (hopefully) inspiring other people to hack and spread audio synthesis tools and art, it is licensed under GPLv3 license.
 It basically means that every one can use, copy and modify it with the sole condition that the source code must be made public.